wunderwuzzi23/blog/content/posts/2020/husky-ai-building-the-machine-learning-model.md

 In machine learning data is split into separate sets.
 There are folders for `training data` and `validation data`.
 This is needed because we do not want to train our model on validation or test data.
 Validation and test data are used to tell us how well the model is performing on images **not** seen before.

-Attack: Attacker can attempt to poison either set of images, which can lead to vastly different results.
+**Attack idea:** Attacker can attempt to poison either set of images, which can lead to vastly different results.

 ### Exploring the images